Hefer Valley Regional Council: History

-In the early 1900s, a local midwife, Olga Hankin, reported information about the economic state of the families in the region to her husband, Yehoshua Hankin, who was in charge of land purchase for the Jewish National Fund.
-In 1927 Yehoshua Hankin resolved the complex legal issues involved in purchasing the land, and signed an agreement for the purchase of the Hefer Valley.
-The only difficulty was that the Jewish National Fund did not have sufficient funds to pay the sum needed for buying the land.
+In the early 1900s, a local midwife, Olga Hankin, reported information about the economic state of the families in the region to her husband, Yehoshua Hankin, who was in charge of land purchase for the Jewish National Fund (JNF).
+In 1927, Yehoshua Hankin resolved the complex legal issues involved in purchasing the land, and signed an agreement for the purchase of the Hefer Valley.
+The only difficulty was that the JNF did not have sufficient funds to pay the sum needed for buying the land.
 The chairman of the JNF, Menachem Ussishkin, set out on a fundraising trip to Canada, returning with $300,000 and undertakings to bring it up to a million, the sum required to purchase the Hefer Valley over a period of seven years.
-At the Zionist Congress held in Zurich in 1929, Ussishkin announced that Emek Hefer was now in Jewish hands.
+At the 16th Zionist Congress held in Zurich in 1929, Ussishkin announced that Emek Hefer was now in Jewish hands.

 A group of 20 young members of the "Vitkin" and "Haemek" ('the valley') movements settled in the newly purchased valley.
 They moved into an abandoned building and began draining the swamps and preparing the land for agriculture.

 In April 1933, they built their first houses at Kfar Vitkin, in the heart of the valley.
 In 1931, a group from the Hashomer Hatzair movement in Hadera established the settlement of Ein HaHoresh, planting the first citrus grove.